5GenCrypto/obfuscation/README.md

 Jonathan Katz, Alex J. Malozemoff.
 Cryptology ePrint Archive 2014/779. https://eprint.iacr.org/2014/779.

-All schemes use the graded encoding scheme based on the code of Coron et al. (CRYPTO, 2013. https://eprint.iacr.org/2013/183).
+All schemes use the graded encoding scheme of Coron et al. (CRYPTO, 2013. https://eprint.iacr.org/2013/183).
 The implementation is in a mix of Python and C, using [Sage](http://sagemath.org), [GNU GMP](https://gmplib.org) and [OpenMP](http://openmp.org).  <b>The code is under active development, and may not be stable!</b> I will try to keep the master branch in a working state (most of the time), though.

 Instructions for building and running the code are in code/README.md, and scripts for running experiments and processing the results are in the scripts/